JoyfulProgramming/nerds_observability_course/Fix Bugs 20x Faster - From Zero to Incident Superh 96bbcf8408f04df9968ebe583824919e.md

 **Acceptance Criteria:**

-TODO
+* `#add_border_to_preview` has been instrumented
+* All `do` `end`s match up with no syntax errors

 **Solution:**

-TODO
+[SCRIPT]

+Here's the instrumentation in my editor.

+Now for the cool part - time to see these extra attributes in the logs.

+[ENDSCRIPT]

 ## Task - 4b.
 Use - See Extra Attributes In Logs

 **Introduction:**

-TODO
+Now that we've added instrumentation to track pattern sizes and errors, let's examine the logs in Dynatrace to see if we can identify any patterns in the failures.

+We'll look specifically at the width and height attributes we added to determine if errors correlate with specific image dimensions.

 **Description:**

-Restart the server (Hit “Stop” then “Run”)
+Restart the server (Hit “Stop” then “Run”).

-Hammer the server again.
+Hammer the server again using `bin/hammer`.

-Wait for ~1 minute.
+Wait for ~2 minutes.

 Now we’ll see our new logs in Dynatrace.